mccorsi/CuttingGarden2023-RealTimeEEG_BCI/README.md

 ### Part 2, Discussion, chaired by M.-C. Corsi with all the speakers (10' brainstorming + 20' Q&A)
 Informal discussion preceeded by a short presentation of the main methodological bottlenecks in BCI.
+The minutes of the discussion will be available [here](https://docs.google.com/document/d/1lOk--qSWQyoAsZIlnjctWN4uYWjx-FIawGNO20PovpQ/edit?usp=sharing)

 ### Conclusion and closing remarks (5')